pinadai/I310D-Assignment-1/README.md

 ### Any known issues or potential issues:

 - The specific North American zoos & aquariums were not thoroughly specified by the source data description.
-Zoos and aquariums could have different policies on life expectancy situations, and since North America includes the United States and Canada, more detailed information about this couldv'e been useful.
+Zoos and aquariums could have different policies on life expectancy situations, and since North America includes the United States and Canada, more detailed information about this could've been useful.
 - Not completely sure how this data was collected and buy whom.
-Collectors of the source data couldv'e been biased on what information they chose to include in this dataset.
+Collectors of the source data could've been biased on what information they chose to include in this dataset.